Ana Vidjen

-Ana Vidjen (born 1931) is a Yugoslav, Croatian and Serbian sculptor.
-She obtained her MA in sculpture in 1962 at Athens School of Fine Arts, and was encouraged in her chosen field by the Greek feminist poetess and writer Eleni Vakalo as well as the painter Milo Milunovic, who founded the Academy of Fine Arts in 1937 (now part of University of Arts in Belgrade).
+Ana Vidjen (24 October 1931 – 11 September 2025) was a Yugoslav, Croatian and Serbian sculptor.
+She obtained her MA in sculpture in 1962 at Athens School of Fine Arts, and was encouraged in her chosen field by the Greek feminist poet and writer Eleni Vakalo as well as the painter Milo Milunovic, who founded the Academy of Fine Arts in 1937 (now part of University of Arts in Belgrade).
 Her work includes sculptures in stone, wood and bronze (both gallery and monumental size), drawings, paintings and ceramics.

 She and her husband, Nikola Milunovic, realised a large-scale monument for the victims of Nazi terror at Banjica concentration camp in Belgrade, Serbia.
 Their son is the painter Mihael Milunović.

 Early life and education

 Vidjen was born in Pločice, a small town in Konavli Dubrovnik countryside in Croatia then Kingdom of Yugoslavia, to Ivan Vidjen and Ana Kovačević.
-Her father was a supervisor on tracing and laying down the south-east railways of Austria-Hungary, prior to World War I. When Ana, the youngest child, was born, her father was a railway station master of Pločice train station, and her mother a housewife and artist.
+Her father was a supervisor on tracing and laying down the south-east railways of Austria-Hungary, prior to World War I. When Ana, the youngest child, was born, her father was a railway station master of Pločice train station, and her mother was a housewife and artist.
 She grew up in Cavtat together with her sister and her two brothers.
 She spent most of her childhood time playing in woods, and in the nature, collecting shells and stones.
 After the liberation post-World War II, her family encouraged her to apply to the famous Art High School – Umjetnička Škola in Herceg Novi, Montenegro at age 15.
 After completing her studies in the sculpture class of professors Vojislav Vojo Stanić and prof. Poček, she enrolled in 1954 at the Academy of Fine Arts (today University of Arts in Belgrade) and moved to Belgrade.
 She received a Bachelor of Arts and Master of Arts in Fine Arts from the institution in 1961.